G7 summit: Zelensky to travel to Japan to take part in G7 summit, reports say

 Several news agencies have reported that Mr Zelensky will travel to the summit, although it has not been officially confirmed.

 In the past few days Mr Zelensky has visited Italy, Germany, France and the UK, where he nailed down promises of military support.
-He also continues to push allies to form a "coalition of jets" to provide advanced fighter jets to Ukraine, but so far no country has committed to directly provide the warplanes.
+He also continues to push allies to provide advanced fighter jets to Ukraine, but so far no country has committed to directly providing them.

-On Friday, Mr Zelensky arrived in Saudi Arabia to attend the Arab League summit, travelling there on a plane loaned by the French government.
-It's thought he will travel from there to the G7 summit.
+On Friday, Mr Zelensky made an unannounced visit to Saudi Arabia for the Arab League summit.

+He urged Arab leaders to help facilitate the return of political prisoners in Crimea and other Russian-occupied territories.

+Saudi Arabia has walked a delicate line on the conflict - on the one hand supporting a UN resolution calling for Russia to withdraw its troops and pledging $400m in humanitarian aid to Ukraine, while on the other hand resisting imposing sanctions on Russia, preferring to see itself as neutral on the conflict.

+It is thought Mr Zelensky will travel from Saudi Arabia to the G7 summit.

-Once he reaches Hiroshima he is likely to try to persuade leaders more cautious in lending aid, such as Japanese PM Fumio Kishida and Indian leader Narendra Modi.
+Once he reaches Hiroshima he will probably try to persuade more cautious leaders to provide aid, such as Japanese PM Fumio Kishida and Indian leader Narendra Modi.

-"By showing up in person, it is a chance for him to ensure he does not come away empty handed, and that he will head back to Kyiv his arms full with the weapons deals that he wants", including a promise of lethal weapons from Japan, said John Kirton, director of the G7 Research Group think tank.
+"By showing up in person, it is a chance for him to ensure he does not come away empty-handed, and that he will head back to Kyiv his arms full with the weapons deals that he wants", including a promise of lethal weapons from Japan, said John Kirton, director of the G7 Research Group think tank.

 Though Japan has been hugely sympathetic to Ukraine, its strict military laws have meant that so far it has only given non-lethal defence equipment.

-On a drizzly Friday morning, G7 leaders were welcomed by Mr Kishida at the Hiroshima Peace Memorial Park where they laid wreaths to honour those who died in the US atomic bombing which hastened the end of World War Two.
+Earlier on Friday, G7 leaders were welcomed by Mr Kishida at the Hiroshima Peace Memorial Park where they laid wreaths to honour those who died in the US atomic bombing which hastened the end of World War Two.

 The summit's first day ended with a statement in which member countries pledged "new steps" to stop the war in Ukraine and promised further sanctions to "increase the costs to Russia and those who are supporting its war effort".